 Scientific: High-Speed Video

 For one assignment, Michael was tasked with capturing video footage proving the bullet resistance of a recently designed construction material.
 Michael filmed at 72,000 frames per second to slow down the action by a factor of 3,000 times.
-This video depicts a .223 round hitting a balloon, a 9mm pistol, a 12-gauge shotgun, and a .223 round penetrating several layers of sheet rock.
+This video first shows a .223 round piercing a balloon.
+Then a 9mm Luger pistol and a 12-gauge shotgun firing.
+Last, it captures multiple layers of sheet rock as they are hit by a .223 round.

 Lets Get Rolling

 We always strive to reply to email inquiries in a timely fashion.
 Whether we are on set or in the office, you should hear back within 12 hours of your initial contact.